Powell Gardens: Attractions and events

 The iconic Marjorie Powell Allen Chapel is a 4,700 sq. ft. nondenominational wedding chapel that first opened in 1996.
-It was designed by architect E. Fay Jones and is made of mostly wood and glass.
+It was designed by architect E. Fay Jones + Maurice Jennings and is made of mostly wood and glass.

 Each year, the conservatory located in the Visitor Education Center is transformed into a tropical rainforest in order to house spring and summer butterfly exhibits.
 Blue morpho butterflies are featured along with others, including paper kite butterflies.

 Powell Gardens hosts Missouri Barn Dinners every year, beginning in late spring.
 Held in the Missouri Barn, these dinners feature multi-course meals prepared by local chefs who are able to source many of their ingredients from the Heartland Harvest Garden.
 This series has featured chefs from notable Kansas City restaurants including República, Lidia's Kansas City, and others.

 Powell Gardens hosts special exhibits each summer that are supplemented by a schedule of related special events and activities.
 Notable exhibits include: